Dr. Ickes

 10. What are the major theories that explain the collapse of output in transition economies?

-i) Why is the collapse of output in the early stages of transition a theoretical curiosity?
+i) Why is the collapse of output in the early stages of transition a theoretical curiosity?11.
+What is the difference between corporatization and privatization?
+Be as precise as possible.

 ii) Why might the collapse in measured output overstate the true effect?